uspki/policies/certificate-policy.md

 ## 1.2 Document name and identification
 This is the Federal Public Device PKI Certificate Policy.

-The following Certificate Policy identifiers are reserved for use by CAs as a means of asserting compliance with this CP as follows:
+The following Certificate Policy identifiers are reserved for use by CAs as a means of asserting compliance with this CP:

 | **OID Arc** | **Owner** | **OID** | **Description** |
 | --- | --- | --- | --- |